 If Jesus brings his sorrows and loss to the Father, it shows us that we are not alone in our grief and our need for help.
 Instead, we are doing what the Son of God himself did.
 We are doing what children do, leaning on our Father.
 It shows we really do get the gospel.

-This blog was adapted from Winston T. Smith’s talk entitled “Loss – The Only Door to God” presented at the CCEF National Conference on Loss in 2014.
+This blog was adapted from Winston T. Smith’s talk entitled “Loss: The Only Door to God” presented at the 2014 CCEF National Conference: Loss.